MartSpeed/codingwithanthony-mysql/nested_queries.md

 - advanced query writing

+- keep practicing the nested queries, find more examples in the mySQL book to use and test

 ## nested queries

 - [] find names of all employees who have sold over $30,000 to a single client